gunashekarr/Playwright/README.md

 # Playwright
-This repo contains automation code for web applications.
+This repo contains automation code for web applications